PaNOSC-ViNYL/ase/doc/overview.rst

 Calculators
 -----------

-In order to calculate froces and energies, you need to attach a calculator object to your atoms object:
+In order to calculate forces and energies, you need to attach a calculator object to your atoms object:

 >>> co.set_calculator(EMT())
 >>> co.get_potential_energy()